Why we need foster houses?

 Fostering a dog is a serious commitment for the duration of foster care.
 Please ensure your circumstances permit you to make this commitment at the time of your application.

-The process starts by sending in an email to firstname.lastname@example.org telling us about yourself, your current pets, where you live and a contact number and when you would be ready to start fostering.
+The process starts by sending us a message on Facebook telling us about yourself, your current pets, where you live and a contact number and when you would be ready to start fostering.

-Once we have received your email, a member of PPBR will contact you to discuss the which dog may best match for your home.
-This may take up to week.
+Once we have received your message, a member of PPBR will contact you to discuss the which dog may best match for your home.

 What supplies come with the foster dog?